Silence of the Chagos

 Translated from the French by Jeffrey Zuckerman

-Based on a true, still-unfolding story, Silence of the Chagos is a powerful exploration of cultural identity, the concept of home, and above all the neverending desire for justice.
-Shenaz Patel draws on the lives of exiled Chagossians in this tragic example of 20th century political oppression.
+Based on the true, still-unfolding story of the expelled Chagossians’ fight for their homeland, Silence of the Chagos is a powerful exploration of cultural identity, the concept of home, and above all the neverending desire for justice.

 List Price: $17.99 ISBN: 9781632062345 • Publication: 11/05/2019 • 5" x 7.125" • 178 pages • Fiction—Mauritian / geopolitics / indigenous peoples / family / immigration / activist • Territory: World English • eBook ISBN: 9781632062352